vecel/mcmc-decipher/README.md

 </div>
 <br>
 <div align="justify">
-For each crypted message and corpus pair we ran default implementation of the algorithm for 50 times recording how many times we got exact, close and numeric solution.
+For each encrypted message and corpus pair we ran default implementation of the algorithm 50 times recording how many times we got exact, close, and numeric solution.
 Below we define these metrics.<br><br>
-<b>Exact</b> solution is the same as the original, not crpyted message.<br>
+<b>Exact</b> solution is a solution exactly matching the original, not encrypted message.<br>
-<b>Close</b> solution is one whose likelihood score does not differ from original messages' score by given trust level.
-In analysis we used trust level value equal to 0.1.
-We use this metric to measure how many times we've got readable solution that human would read and understand what the original was.<br>
+<b>Close</b> solution is a solution whose likelihood score does not differ from original messages' score by given trust level.
+In our analysis we used trust level value equal to 0.1.
+We use this metric to measure how many times a readable solution was reached.
+We define a readable solution as one that a person can read and understand easily.<br>
-<b>Numeric</b> solution is the solution which has large ratio of numbers characters compared to average sentence.
+<b>Numeric</b> solution is a solution with high content of numbers.
 We called a solution numeric if at least half of its characters were numbers.<br>
 </div>
 <br>
 <div align="justify">